EconomyLens.com

 Related

-“There won’t be a big surprise under the ECB Christmas tree,” Berenberg bank economist Felix Schmidt told AFP.
+“There won’t be a big surprise under the ECB Christmas tree,” Berenberg bank economist Felix Schmidt had told AFP ahead of the meeting.
 “Inflation is under control, growth is okay.”
-With the hold likely a done deal, investors will be paying close attention to ECB President Christine Lagarde’s press conference from 1345 GMT for any hints on the path forward after Governing Council members gave conflicting signals.
+With the hold confirmed, investors will be paying close attention to ECB President Christine Lagarde’s press conference from 1345 GMT for any hints on the path forward after Governing Council members gave conflicting signals.
+Isabel Schnabel—widely considered a hawk who is particularly wary of inflation—fuelled expectations of possible rate rises down the line earlier this month after telling Bloomberg she was “rather comfortable” seeing traders pencil in hikes.

-Isabel Schnabel — widely considered a hawk who is particularly wary of inflation — fueled expectations of possible rate rises down the line after telling Bloomberg she was “rather comfortable” to see traders pencil in hikes.
-But others, including Finland’s Olli Rehn and France’s Francois Villeroy de Galhau, have emphasized just how uncertain the inflation outlook is.
+But others, including Finland’s Olli Rehn and France’s Francois Villeroy de Galhau, emphasised just how uncertain the inflation outlook was.
 “The name of the game for our future meetings remains full optionality,” Villeroy said at a Bank of France speech earlier this month.
 “We don’t exclude any policy action.”
+Lagarde herself told the European Parliament in December that she saw “two-sided” risks regarding inflation, adding that uncertainty “was higher than usual owing to volatile global trade policies.”

-Lagarde herself told the European Parliament in December that she saw “two-sided” risks when it came to inflation, adding that uncertainty “was higher than usual owing to volatile global trade policies.”
 While a stronger euro, cheaper energy, and slowing wage growth would all be expected to hold inflation down, a resilient eurozone economy combined with the German government’s spending bonanza coming online could see growth and inflation pick up pace.
+The ECB bumped up its eurozone growth forecasts for this year and next in new projections released alongside the rate decision but said it expected inflation to settle around its target in the medium term.

 © 2024 AFP